sherwin-leung/antifragile/README.md

 # Antifragile

-Antifragile (stylized as "antifragile.") is a simple countdown timer that allows you to create exercises, append them to a list, and save the list as a routine.
+**Antifragile** (stylized as "**antifragile.**") is a simple countdown timer that allows you to create exercises, append them to a list, and save the list as a routine.

 Dedicated to Daniel, the best workout partner I could've ever asked for.
 Fly high, brother. 🦉